jahrulezfrancis/jahrulezfrancis/README.md

 - ⚡ Fun fact:...
 -->

-I am an open-ended full-stack web engineer with over 3 years of experience in building dynamic and responsive websites using web technologies such as React JS, Javascript, Typescript, HTML, and CSS.
+I am an open-ended full-stack Web & Mobile App engineer with over 4 years of experience in building dynamic and responsive websites & mobile applications using technologies such as Nodejs, Express,React JS React-Native, Javascript, Typescript, HTML, and CSS.
 My expertise also extends to content management systems such as WordPress and Wix.
-I have a very solid foundation in web development which has enabled me develop clean, easy-to-maintain, and reusable code, resulting in scalable, fast, and visually stunning web solutions that elevate user experiences.
+I have a very solid foundation in web & app development which has enabled me develop clean, easy-to-maintain, and reusable code, resulting in scalable, fast, and visually stunning web & app solutions that elevate user experiences.
 I am committed to continuous learning and upskilling through relevant courses.
 I am passionate about my skills, and I strive to meet deadlines and take every project, regardless of size, seriously.
 I'm actively seeking growth opportunities in the field of software engineering.

 ## My Skillset

 - Full stack web development
+- Full stack mobile app developement
 - Front-end Development
 - Backend Development
 - Content management systems (Wordpress dev, Wix & Shopify)

 ## Development Toolkit
-- JavaScript
 - TypeScript
+- React-Native
-- React JS
+- React-JS
 - Firebase
 - Node js
 - Express